av4625/robot_dog/README.md

         * This will happen on core `0` as the PS4 controller events run there.
     * On core `1` continually call update on the robot.
     * Need to think whether the manager/dog/leg/interpolation/servo will be happy with this happening on 2 cores.
+Semaphore?
 * Save to Atomic Variables
     * Have atomic variables for stick position etc and only call through to control the robot on core `1` using the atomic variables that would be set from core `0`.
 * Event Loop
     * Have an event loop (or 2) to run things on specific cores.
+    * Have event loop on core `1` at a higher priority than the updating robot task.
+Then when an interesting controller event happens, post the call on the event loop.
+Core `1` can't run two things in parallel so theres no worries about "strange" things happening.
+Need to make sure that the event executes the events quickly even with the updating task being quite busy.